ellcom/InterfaceBuilderLab/Interface Builder.md

 A height or width can be set to relate to another views height or width, to do this both views need to be selected in the left toolbar and a constraint applied in the Constraints Menu.

-In this example I have a View inside a the root View, the Subview is called GeeenView
+In this example I have a View inside a the root View, the Subview is called `GreenView`